 - Convened several RWD-related task forces and issued a number of Good Practices Reports on this issue

-- Collaborated with the Academy of Managed Care Pharmacy and the National Pharmaceutical Council to create a tool and related training for decision makers in evaluating comparative-effectiveness research using RWD and other sources.
+- Collaborated with the Academy of Managed Care Pharmacy and the National Pharmaceutical Council to create a tool, Assessing the Evidence, and related training for decision makers in evaluating comparative-effectiveness research using RWD and other sources.

 - Partnered with the International Society for Pharmacoepidemiology (ISPE) to form a joint Special Task Force on Real-World Evidence in Healthcare Decision Making.
 The Special Task Force produced and published 2 papers and an editorial in this area (see call-out below).